Legal status of Salvia divinorum

 In the United States, Salvia is not regulated under the Controlled Substances Act but some states, including Delaware, Illinois, Louisiana, Missouri, Virginia, Tennessee, Texas, and others, have passed their own laws.
 Several other states have proposed legislation against Salvia, including Alabama, Alaska, California, Florida, Georgia, Iowa, New Jersey, New York, Ohio, Oregon, and Pennsylvania.
 Many of these proposals have not made it into law, with motions having failed, stalled or otherwise died, for example at committee review stages.

 National legislation for amendment of the Controlled Substances Act to place salvinorin A and Salvia divinorum in Schedule I at the federal level was proposed in 2002 by Representative Joe Baca (D – California).
 Those opposed to bill HR 5607 include Daniel Siebert, who sent a letter to Congress arguing against the proposed legislation, and the Center for Cognitive Liberty & Ethics (CCLE), who sent key members of the US Congress a report on Salvia divinorum and its active principle, along with letters from an array of scientists who expressed concern that scheduling Salvia divinorum would negatively impact important research on the plant.
 The bill did not pass.

 Salvia cultivation may prove difficult to police.
 The plant has a nondescript appearance; unlike cannabis the leaves are not distinctive and it does not have a distinctive odour.
-Salvia divinorum looks like and can be grown as an ordinary houseplant without the need of special equipment such as hydroponics or high-power lights.
+Salvia divinorum looks like, and can also be grown as, an ordinary houseplant without the need of special equipment such as hydroponics or designated lights.